Entertainment News Roundup: 'Their goal is to make me feel like I'm crazy,' tearful Britney Spears tells court; Shakespeare company opens garden theatre by River Avon and more | Entertainment

 Shakespeare company opens garden theatre by River Avon

-Britain's Royal Shakespeare Company opened an outdoor theatre with a new version of "The Comedy of Errors" on Tuesday, its first such full-scale production in front of a live audience in over a year.
-Based on playwright William Shakespeare's birthplace of Stratford-upon-Avon, the company, known as the RSC, built the Lydia & Manfred Gorvy Garden Theatre outside its Swan Theatre by the River Avon.
+Britain's Royal Shakespeare Company opened an outdoor theatre with a new version of "The Comedy of Errors" on Tuesday, its first such full scale production in front of a live audience in over a year.
+Based in playwright William Shakespeare's birthplace of Stratford-upon-Avon, the company, known as the RSC, built the Lydia & Manfred Gorvy Garden Theatre outside its Swan Theatre by the River Avon.

 Cannes film 'Paris 13th district' shows another side of the French capital